Bee: Solitary and communal bees

 Most other bees, including familiar insects such as carpenter bees, leafcutter bees and mason bees are solitary in the sense that every female is fertile, and typically inhabits a nest she constructs herself.
-There is no division of labor so these nests lack queens and worker bees for these species.
+There is no division of labor, so these nests lack queens and worker bees.
 Solitary bees typically produce neither honey nor beeswax.
 Bees collect pollen to feed their young, and have the necessary adaptations to do this.
-However, certain wasp species such as pollen wasps have similar behaviours, and a few species of bee scavenge from carcases to feed their offspring.
+However, certain wasp species such as pollen wasps have similar behaviours, and a few species of bee scavenge from carcasses to feed their offspring.
 Solitary bees are important pollinators; they gather pollen to provision their nests with food for their brood.
 Often it is mixed with nectar to form a paste-like consistency.
 Some solitary bees have advanced types of pollen-carrying structures on their bodies.
 Very few species of solitary bee are being cultured for commercial pollination.
-Most of these species belong to a distinct set of genera which are commonly known by their nesting behavior or preferences, namely: carpenter bees, sweat bees, mason bees, plasterer bees, squash bees, dwarf carpenter bees, leafcutter bees, alkali bees and digger bees.
+Most of these species belong to a distinct set of genera which are commonly known by their nesting behavior or preferences, namely the carpenter bees, sweat bees, mason bees, plasterer bees, squash bees, dwarf carpenter bees, leafcutter bees, alkali bees and digger bees.

 Most solitary bees are fossorial, digging nests in the ground in a variety of soil textures and conditions, while others create nests in hollow reeds or twigs, or holes in wood.
 The female typically creates a compartment (a "cell") with an egg and some provisions for the resulting larva, then seals it off.
 A nest may consist of numerous cells.
 When the nest is in wood, usually the last (those closer to the entrance) contain eggs that will become males.
 The adult does not provide care for the brood once the egg is laid, and usually dies after making one or more nests.
 The males typically emerge first and are ready for mating when the females emerge.
 Solitary bees are very unlikely to sting (only in self-defense, if ever), and some (esp. in the family Andrenidae) are stingless.

 While solitary, females each make individual nests.
 Some species, such as the European mason bee Hoplitis anthocopoides, and the Dawson's Burrowing bee, Amegilla dawsoni, are gregarious, preferring to make nests near others of the same species, and giving the appearance of being social.
 Large groups of solitary bee nests are called aggregations, to distinguish them from colonies.
 In some species, multiple females share a common nest, but each makes and provisions her own cells independently.
 This type of group is called "communal" and is not uncommon.
 The primary advantage appears to be that a nest entrance is easier to defend from predators and parasites when multiple females use that same entrance regularly.